 This is probably because youth bats are meant to make it easier for younger players to hit.
 In contrast, Senior League bats are a step up and make it slightly harder to hit by forcing players to be more accurate and precise.

-In both cases, the right bat weight is correlated to the height and weight of the player.
-The taller and heavier a player is, the more likely it is that a heavier bat will be the right choice.
-Similarly, a shorter or more light-weight player will benefit from a light-weight bat.
+In both cases, the correct bat weight is correlated to the height and weight of the player.
+The taller and heavier a player is, the more likely a heavier bat will be the right choice.
+Similarly, a shorter or more lightweight player will benefit from a lightweight bat.

-The youth baseball bats have smaller barrels simply because for the younger players, a light-weight bat with a good and easy swing is more important.
+The youth baseball bats have smaller barrels simply because a lightweight bat with a good and easy swing is more important for the younger players.
 Smaller barrels enable this by diminishing the overall weight of the bat.

-When you review Senior league bats and youth baseball, you will see a considerable difference between their range of length and weight options.
+When you review Senior league bats and youth baseball, you will see a considerable difference between their length range and weight options.
 This difference also results in a difference in weight drop.

-Weight drop is the length-to-weight ratio of a bat.
+The weight drop is the length-to-weight ratio of a bat.
 The lower the weight drop is, the heavier the bat is going to be.
-At the same time, higher weight drop translates to more light-weight bats.
+At the same time, a higher weight drop translates to more lightweight bats.
 Youth baseball bats usually have a higher weight drop compared to Senior league bats.

 Why the difference?

 Senior league bats are a transition between youth bats and BBCOR bats.
-Youth bats are light-weight, easy to swing and carry a medium barrel.
+Youth bats are lightweight, easy to swing and carry a medium barrel.
 So these bats are not focused so much on the swing power as they are on the swing speed and the mechanics of hitting.
-At the early stage, players need to focus on the basics and master them before caring too much about hitting hard.
+Players need to focus on the basics and master them before caring too much about hitting hard at the early stage.

 Senior league bats offer a gradual move from lighter bats to heavier bats.
-As the player is able to master basic hitting and becomes comfortable in using a lighter bat, it is time to give him or her a heavier bat.
+As the player can master basic hitting and becomes comfortable using a more lightweight bat, it is time to give them a heavier bat.
 This progression from -13 to -10 in youth bats and onwards to -5 is important.
-It shows that the player is progressing and is comfortable using heavier bats as he or she grows in skill and age.
+It shows that the player progresses and is comfortable using heavier bats as they grow in skill and age.